 TIVOLI, Texas – A new sportsman’s book, A History of North American Goose Hunting: Images of the Morning’s Sport, by G.K.
-Chambers, provides an interesting look at the sport and is now available to the public.
+Chambers, offers a page-turning, fascinating look at the sport and is now available to the public.

-The book contains more than 500 antique and vintage images of goose hunters, hunting camps, decoys, guns, and the many dogs employed in waterfowling.
+‘Images of the Morning’s Sport’ is packed more than 500 antique and vintage images of hunters, hunting camps, decoys, guns, and the many dogs employed in waterfowling.
 It tracks goose fowling from early subsistence hunting, to market hunting, to the sport hunting of today.

 Tracking the development of the sport from the earliest etchings, tintypes, albumen prints, and up through film photography, this pictorial history traces the development of techniques not much changed in the past century and a half.

-The 551-page, hard-bound volume includes long-outlawed and rarely seen images of hunts with live decoys, and notes the intricate techniques used with them.
+The 551-page hardcover coffee table book includes long-outlawed and rarely seen images of hunts with live decoys, and notes the intricate techniques used with them.
 It also outlines the role early goose hunters played in the evolution of the conservation movement.
 Waterfowl management techniques such as refuges, banding, and licensing are also covered.

-“I suspect that A History of North American Goose Hunting: Images of the Morning’s Sport will become one of the most referenced sporting books of the 21st century,” writes R.K.
-Sawyer in his foreward to the book.
+“I suspect that A History of North American Goose Hunting: Images of the Morning’s Sport will become one of the most referenced sporting books of the 21st Century,” writes R.K.
+Sawyer in his foreword to the book.
 Sawyer is the author of A Hundred Years of Texas Waterfowl Hunting: The Decoys, Guides, Clubs, and Place, 1870s to 1970s.

 More information is available from firstname.lastname@example.org or by calling (903) 315-0614.